Liouvillian topology and nonreciprocal dynamics in open Floquet chains: Vectorization of the translation invariant, single-particle space

-In this section, we give a more detailed version of the vectorization scheme we used.
+In this Appendix, we give a more detailed version of the vectorization scheme.
 For the quantum system, we chose $\ket{m,s} = \ket{m} \otimes \ket{s}$ as the basis states, where $m$ denotes the site and $s$ the spin configuration.
 The density matrix can then be written as